10up/classifai/README.md

 - Click `Keys and Endpoint` in the left hand Resource Management menu to view the `Endpoint` URL for this resource.
 - Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.

-### 2. Configure Microsoft Azure API and Key under Tools > ClassifAI > Image Processing
+### 2. Configure Microsoft Azure API and Key under Tools > ClassifAI > Image Processing > Descriptive Text Generator, Image Tags Generator, Image Cropping, Image Text Extraction or PDF Text Extraction

+- Select **Microsoft Azure AI Vision** in the provider dropdown.
 - In the `Endpoint URL` field, enter your `API endpoint`.
 - In the `API Key` field, enter your `KEY 1`.

-### 3. Enable specific Image Processing features
+### 3. Configure specific Image Processing features

-- Choose to `Generate descriptive text`, `Tag images`, `Enable smart cropping`, and/or `Scan image or PDF for text`.
-- For features that have thresholds or taxonomy settings, set those as well.
+- For features that have thresholds or taxonomy settings, set those as needed.
 - Image tagging uses Azure's [Describe Image](https://westus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fe)

 ### 4. Save Image or PDF file or run WP CLI command to batch classify your content

-## Set Up Image Processing (via OpenAI)
+## Set Up Image Generation (via OpenAI)

 ### 1. Sign up for OpenAI